bigginlab/WaterDock_pymol/README.md

 Best installation route is via conda with python 3.5 --> 3.8 (we had trouble with python 3.9).

+you can either compile pymol from source or the simplest route is pure conda as in the following example:-

+conda create --name pymol-env python=3.7

+conda activate pymol-env

+conda config --add channels conda-forge

+conda install  -c schrodinger pymol-bundle

+conda install mdanalysis

+conda install -c bioconda autodock-vina

+conda install -c anaconda pyqt

+Then fire up Pymol and install the plugin as per the instructions above.

 Much Older Systems (legacy information only)
 ============================================